Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 5/AWS 4/AWS 4.md

 Get to know the different services for the Cloud Practicioner Exam.

 ## Key terminology
 Amazon EC2= Elastic Compute Cloud that offers resizable compute capacity for virtually any workload.
 This contains multiple instances which you can use, processor, storage, networking, operating system in order to create the model that matches the needs of your workload to the best solution possible.
+Making a Virtual Machine.

-AWS Lambda= This is a serverless event-driven compute service that allows you to run any code for any type of application or backend service without provisioning or managing servers.(SaaS)
+AWS Lambda= This is a serverless event-driven compute service that allows you to run any code for any type of application or backend service without provisioning or managing servers.(SaaS) Used for automating data transfer processes.

 Compute= Calculate which computers do faster than us humans or in other phrases it can be used to say something adds or doesn't add up.